 Now that you understand the difference between an irrational fear indicator and a rational one, you’ve gained a valuable piece of information.
 Learn to keep your emotions in check as fear, uncertainty and doubt can cause you to make unwise investment decisions.
 Your financial freedom is not something to take lightly.
 Above all, approaching your investments with a longer-term mindset will help you avoid short-term fears over volatility.

 We hope this article helps clarify what FUD means in the stock market.
 For more articles like this one, check out our financial literacy section.
 There you’ll gain valuable tips that can help take your investment knowledge and your portfolio to the next level.
-And make sure to subscribe to our free Investment U e-letter below for more stock market tips and trends.
+And make sure to subscribe.
+We have the best investment newsletters anywhere on the web – all in one place.

 About Ben Broadwater